Logalizer/Logalizer/README.md

 #### `wrap_text_pre`

-This is a list of lines to place before the translation.
+This defines a list of lines that will be added to the top of the translation file.

 ```json
 "wrap_text_pre": [